shibdib/SAIN/Readme.md

 4. Done!
 If SAIN is installed and working, you can open the GUI in the main menu.
 (F6 by default)

 ## Contributing
-SAIN is an open source project, and I welcome anyone who wants to tweak or add any features in the codebase.
+SAIN is an open source project, and I welcome anyone who wants to redesign, tweak, or add any features in the codebase.

 ## How It Works
 Escape from Tarkov's AI system works off a system with "Layers" of different behavior trees set at specific priorities.
 Using BigBrain, I have disabled and replaced bot "Combat Layers" with my own.